ktorch/examples/docs/vision.rst

-The mean and standard deviation of the training data images, calculated for each red,green and blue channel, is used to standardize the data to approximately mean zero and standard deviation of one.
+The mean and standard deviation of the training data images, calculated for each red,green and blue channel, is used to standardize the data to mean zero and a standard deviation of one.
-The training data is flipped horizontally to make 100,000 images and classes:
+The training data is flipped horizontally to make 100,000 training images and classes:

 ::